vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 Nebula Graph supports managing services with script or systemd.
 This topic will describe the two methods in detail.

+!!! enterpriseonly

+  Systemd only available for the Nebula Graph Enterprise Edition.

 !!! note

   The two methods are incompatible.
 It is recommended to use only one method at a cluster.